ronchaine/roc/README.md

 #include <roc/option.hpp>

-// You want to either do using these, alias them or
+// You want to either do using for these, alias them or
 // just pull the entire roc::import namespace, it's
 // meant for that

+// This is clearer
 using roc::import::Some;
 using roc::import::None;

+// but just would do
+// using namespace roc::import

 roc::option<int> test_function(int in) {
     if (in >= 0)